-During World War Two, the west wing suffered considerable bomb damage.
+During World War II, the west wing suffered considerable bomb damage.
 It was rebuilt soon after but without the original Portland stone facing (because it wasn't readily available at the time).
 The Portland stone was reinstated in 1963.

 The building was refurbished in the 1980s.
 The exterior stone work was cleaned, the windows replaced with exact replicas, and a new street-level shopping mall allowed the re-opening of the eastern entrance to the building.